Efficiently Escaping Saddle Points under Generalized Smoothness via Self-Bounding Regularity: Introduction

-For finding SOSPs, we impose the following additional regularity assumption: \begin{assumption}[Third-Order Self-Bounding Regularity] $F$ satisfies \pref{ass:selfbounding}, and either: \begin{itemize} \item $F$ is three-times differentiable everywhere, and for some non-decreasing function $\rho_2:\mathbb{R}_{\ge 0} \rightarrow \mathbb{R}_{\ge 0}$, $\nrm*{\grad^3 F(\vecW)}_{\OPNORM} \le \rho_2\prn*{F(\vecW)}$ for all $\vecW\in\mathbb{R}^d$. \item Or for some constant $\delta>0$ and some non-decreasing function $\rho_2:\mathbb{R}_{\ge 0} \rightarrow \mathbb{R}_{\ge 0}$, for all $\vecW, \vecW' \in\mathbb{R}^d$ with $\nrm*{\vecW-\vecW'} \le \delta$, we have $\nrm*{\grad^2 F(\vecW) - \grad^2 F(\vecW')}_{\OPNORM} \le \rho_2\prn*{F(\vecW)} \nrm*{\vecW-\vecW'}$. \end{itemize} \end{assumption} \pref{ass:thirdorderselfbounding} naturally extends \pref{ass:selfbounding}, and generalizes the Hessian Lipschitz assumption ubiquitous in the literature on finding SOSPs.
+For finding SOSPs, we impose the following additional regularity assumption: \begin{assumption}[Third-Order Self-Bounding Regularity] $F$ satisfies \pref{ass:selfbounding}, and either: \begin{itemize} \item $F$ is three-times differentiable everywhere, and for some non-decreasing function $\rho_2:\mathbb{R}_{\ge 0} \rightarrow \mathbb{R}_{\ge 0}$, $\nrm*{\grad^3 F(\vecW)}_{\OPNORM} \le \rho_2\prn*{F(\vecW)}$ for all $\vecW\in\mathbb{R}^d$. \item Or for some constant $\delta>0$ and some non-decreasing function $\rho_2:\mathbb{R}_{\ge 0} \rightarrow \mathbb{R}_{\ge 0}$, for all $\vecW, \vecW' \in\mathbb{R}^d$ with $\nrm*{\vecW-\vecW'} \le \delta$, we have $\nrm*{\grad^2 F(\vecW) - \grad^2 F(\vecW')}_{\OPNORM} \le \rho_2\prn*{F(\vecW)} \nrm*{\vecW-\vecW'}$. \end{itemize} \end{assumption} \pref{ass:thirdorderselfbounding} naturally extends \pref{ass:selfbounding}, and generalizes the Hessian Lipschitz assumption ubiquitous in the literature on \textit{non-asymptotic} rates for finding SOSPs.
+(We note that the works \citet{lee2016gradient, lee2019first} established \textit{asymptotic} guarantees for GD finding SOSPs without the Hessian Lipschitz assumption, and note their proof strategy uses Lipschitzness of the gradient in a crucial way.)
 In \pref{subsec:examplesmainbody}, we show several canonical non-convex losses with non-Lipschitz gradient and Hessian satisfy \pref{ass:thirdorderselfbounding}. \pref{ass:thirdorderselfbounding} covers several growth rates of interest (e.g. univariate self-concordant functions satisfying \pref{ass:selfbounding}).
 It also subsumes that of \citet{xie2024trust}, which to our knowledge is the only other result on finding SOSPs under generalized smoothness (but uses the full Hessian).
 Under the assumptions of \citet{xie2024trust}, an explicit, simple form for $\rho_2(\cdot)$ can be found.
 We detail all of this in \pref{ex:thirdordersmoothnessjustification}.

+Furthermore, \pref{ass:thirdorderselfbounding} encompasses several examples of Distributionally Robust Optimization (DRO) problems. \citet{xie2024trust} very interestingly demonstrates that under mild assumptions, the objective of DRO satisfies their Assumption 3, see Theorem 3 therein.
+Assumption 3 of \citet{xie2024trust} is subsumed by \pref{ass:thirdorderselfbounding} as per our \pref{ex:thirdordersmoothnessjustification}.
+Thus our results apply to DRO.
+DRO is a general optimization problem that has significant applications in fairness in machine learning and in learning under distribution shifts; see \citet{xie2024trust} for more discussion.